HRT, the Pill and cancer risk

 Evidence has shown an increase in risk of ovarian cancer from taking both combined and oestrogen-only HRT.
 The size of the increase in risk is small, but it is seen quite quickly (in women who have been taking HRT for less than five years).
 However, once HRT stops being taken, the risk does start to reduce.

-There is some evidence that HRT may reduce the risk of bowel cancer, but as yet there is insufficient evidence to confirm which type of HRT is most beneficial, the size of the reduction in risk or how long the benefit lasts for.
+There is some evidence that HRT may reduce the risk of bowel cancer, but there is not yet enough evidence to confirm which type of HRT is most beneficial, the size of the reduction in risk or how long the benefit lasts for.
 More research is needed to confirm these.

 Hormonal contraception (such as the Pill)